TianQi-777/Eigen_MatrixSolution_QR_Cholesky/README.md

 cmake ..
 make -j2
 ./eigenMatrix
-notes: You can use IDE for better display
+Notes: You can use IDE for better display